-An electric generator is any device capable of maintaining an electrical potential difference (voltage) between two points, called poles or terminals.
-Electric generators are electrical machines designed to transform mechanical energy into electrical.
-This transformation is achieved by the action of a magnetic field on the electric conductors arranged in coils on a sheet metal frame.
-If a relative movement occurs between the conductors and the field mechanically, an electromotive force is generated, as physicist Michael Faraday discovered.
+An electric generator is any device capable of maintaining a difference in electrical potential (voltage) between two points, called poles or terminals.
+Electric generators are electric machines intended to transform mechanical energy into electrical.
+This transformation is achieved by the action of a magnetic field on the electrical conductors arranged in coils on a sheet metal frame.
+If a relative movement between the conductors and the field is mechanically produced, an electromotive force is generated, as physicist Michael Faraday discovered.

-It could also be called fem generation machine (motive electric force).
+It could also be called a fem generating machine (electric driving force).

 Electric current generators can be of two types:

-All generators need a power machine of some kind to produce the rotational force, whereby a conductor can cut off the magnetic force lines and produce a fem (motive electric force).
-The simplest engine of the engines and generators is the alternator.
+All generators need a driving machine (motor) of some kind to produce the rotational force, whereby a conductor can cut the magnetic force lines and produce a fem (electric driving force).
+The simplest machine of engines and generators is the alternator.

-Firstly, there were only battery systems to supply electricity consumption, until in 1831 the physicist Michael Faraday published his works on electromagnetic induction, later completed by the physicist Franz Ernst Neumann in 1841, this concluded in the manufacture of Dynamos, which supply direct current.
+First, there were only battery systems to supply electricity consumption, until in 1831 physicist Michael Faraday published his work on electromagnetic induction, then physicist Franz Ernst Neumann finished them in 1841, this concluded in the manufacture of dynamos , which supply direct current.
 But the direct current could not be distributed over great distances, and with the invention of the alternator, and the transformer, this was possible.

-Also noteworthy, the momentum they are having today, photovoltaic devices formed by semiconductors.
+It is also noteworthy, the momentum that photovoltaic devices formed by semiconductors are having today.

 The first industrial-scale use of alternators The Alliance alternator, developed by Floris Nollet (Brussels) in 1849, was the first generator used in the industry.
 The intended use of the machines was to disassemble the water electrochemically to obtain luminous gas for lighting.
 In fact, most of the machines without switches in English and French headlights were used to operate arc lamps.
 The latter were only out of service at the beginning of the 20th century.